We have moved!

 Complete the installer

-To complete the installer, you should simply visit the site on its url. it will be like `https://dev-mysite.s1.umbraco.io.
+To complete the installer, you should visit the site on its url. it will be like `https://dev-mysite.s1.umbraco.io.
 This will show you the installer screen, where you should insert your backoffice credentials, and follow the process.
-It will run through a few steps, and afterwards, Umbraco will be updated to the latest version.
+It will run through a few steps, and afterward, Umbraco will be updated to the latest version.

 Export the metadata files.

 The second thing you need to do is to regenerate the metadata files used for transferring items like document types, data types, and media types.
 This is done by accessing the Power tools(Kudu) on the project, opening the cmd prompt, and browse to the wwwroot/data folder.
 Once there, you need to enter

 echo > deploy-export.
 This will generate the needed files for the upgraded site to work with Umbraco Deploy.

 The last thing to do is to go to the

 /site/locksfolder (still through Kudu) and rename the file called

 ren upgrading upgraded-minor.
 This will indicate to Umbraco Cloud, that the development environment is now ready to deploy all its changes to the next environment.

 Before deploying the upgrade to the next environment, you should verify that everything looks as expected on the development environment.